 Chulengo benefits from the wisdom and support of many, including those below.

 NADINE LEHNER (FOUNDER) After years working in conservation while exploring wild places, Nadine dove into Chulengo to build connections between people and place that inspire lasting change.
 After graduating from Harvard College, she moved to Patagonia to work with Doug and Kris Tompkins.
 As Executive Director of Conservacion Patagonica, she focused on the establishment of Patagonia National Park, the 700,000-acre flagship national park that is home to most of Chulengo's expeditions.
 She pursued a joint MBA - MS in Environment and Resources at Stanford University before returning to Patagonia to start Chulengo.
-She's a NOLS instructor and has led wilderness mountaineering, backpacking and river expeditions for over a decade.
-With Chulengo team members Isidora and Rebeca, she has made the first all-female expeditions to Patagonia’s Northern Icefield, with support from the American Alpine Club’s McNeill-Nott Award and the Grit & Rock Award.
+She's a NOLS instructor, guides on Denali for AMS, and has led wilderness mountaineering, backpacking and river expeditions for over a decade.
+With Chulengo team members Isidora and Rebeca, she has made the first all-female expeditions to Patagonia’s Northern Icefield.

 MAURICIO INOSTROZA (LOGISTICS) Born and raised in Puerto Ibañez, Aysen, Chile, Mauricio has worked as a field instructor and expedition logistics coordinator in the region for over two decades, developing an intimate connection to Aysén’s mountains and coastlines.
 He has instructed sea kayaking, mountaineering, rock climbing, hiking, and horse packing with NOLS in Patagonia, Alaska, Wyoming, and the Pacific Northwest.
 With Chulengo, Mauricio manages transportations and logistics, based in Coyhaique, hosts groups at his family ranch in Puerto Ibañez, and leads expeditions in the field.